operations#

 Validates the object’s contents against the schema.

-Additionally checks if the hash property of the object evaluates correctly.
+Additionally, checks if the hash property of the object evaluates correctly.

 property valid_gate: bool#